railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 ActiveRecord associations, and pushing code to the web through Heroku.

-Six of our teaching assistants gave lectures on technical topics:
+Six of our teaching assistants gave lectures on the technical fundamentals of the Rails web software development process:

 * Overview of web software development: Rebecca Nesson
 * Intro to Ruby: Clara Raubertas